-Child protection information will be stored and handled in line with the principles set out in the Data Protection Act 1998 and the GDPR (2018) and the academy's Data Protection Policy (Stored in the academy Policies Folder in the school office.
+Child protection information will be stored and handled in line with the principles set out in the Data Protection Act 1998 and the GDPR (2018) and the academy's Data Protection Policy (Stored in the academy Policies Folder in the school office and on the school website).

 The Data Protection Act 2018 and GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information will not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.
+Fears about sharing information will never be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.